axiomhq/next-axiom/README.md

 Wrapping your handlers in `withAxiom` will make `req.log` available and log
 exceptions:

-:warning: Nextjs 13.x server side components are not yet supported.

 ```ts
 import { withAxiom, AxiomAPIRequest } from 'next-axiom';